jgeumlek/MoltenGamepad/documentation/wiimote.md

 * cc_left_y (Classic Controller Left Stick Y)
 * cc_right_x (Classic Controller Right Stick X)
 * cc_right_y (Classic Controller Right Stick Y)
+* bal_x (Balance Board Center of Gravity X)
+* bal_y (Balance Board Center of Gravity Y)

 Instead of the "modes" of WiimoteGlue, MoltenGamepad has the slightly less flexible approach of creating appropriate separate events for each mode.
 In other words, if no extension is present, the wiimote "a" button fires the "wm_a" event.
 When a nunchuk is present, it fires the "nk_a" event instead.
 (Do note that the nunchuk has no "a" button of its own!)

+A Wii U Pro controller will use the "cc_" events like a classic controller.

 Connecting a wiimote is done outside of MoltenGamepad.